iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The low-level [PolyfaceBuilder]($core-geometry) methods `findOrAddPoint`, `findOrAddPointXYZ`, `findOrAddParamXY`, and `findOrAddParamInGrowableXYArray` are deprecated in favor of the more appropriately named new methods `addPoint`, `addPointXYZ`, `addParamXY` and `addParamInGrowableXYArray`.
 These methods always add their inputs to the relevant builder array, rather than searching it and returning the index of a duplicate.
 The intent is to enable efficient `IndexedPolyface` construction by allowing duplicate data to be accumulated as facets are added, and to compress the data when done with `claimPolyface`.

+The [GrowableXYArray]($core-geometry) method `setXYZAtCheckedPointIndex` is deprecated in favor of the more appropriately named new method `setXYAtCheckedPointIndex`.

 ## Deprecations in @itwin/core-react package

 Using the sprite loader for SVG icons is deprecated.
 This includes [SvgSprite]($core-react) and the methods getSvgIconSpec() and getSvgIconSource() methods on [IconSpecUtilities]($appui-abstract).
 The sprite loader has been replaced with a web component [IconWebComponent]($core-react) used by [Icon]($core-react) to load SVGs onto icons.